kndelacerda/bamazon/README.md

-This is a node based application that works in conjunection with the Bamazon database.
 <h1>Bamazon Shopping</h1>

+This is a node based application that works in conjunction with the Bamazon database (see: schema.sql to recreate the database).

 'Bamazon' is a database where products can be added, deleted or updated.